 California man poisoned 8 homeless people, filmed reactions: prosecutors

-A California man was charged Thursday for allegedly poisoning eight homeless people and filming their reactions after eating the laced food, prosecutors said.
+A California man was charged with allegedly poisoning eight homeless people with laced food during a series of attacks that were filmed to record their reactions, prosecutors said on Thursday.

-The alleged victims believed that they were taking part in a "spicy food challenge," prosecutors said.
-Several were hospitalized, according to the Orange County District Attorney's Office.
+Some of the alleged victims believed that they were taking part in a "spicy food challenge," prosecutors said.
+Several were hospitalized, according to a press release by the Orange County District Attorney's Office.

 William Robert Cable, 38, of San Andreas, allegedly filmed their reactions to eating food laced with oleoresin capsicum, which is twice as strong as pepper spray used by police.
-Police said the crime started in mid-May.
-Cable was previously arrested on May 22 in Huntington Beach -- where all of the alleged poisonings were conducted.

 “These human beings were preyed upon because they are vulnerable,” said Orange County District Attorney Todd Spitzer.
 “They were exploited and poisoned as part of a twisted form of entertainment, and their pain was recorded so that it could be relived by their attacker over and over again."